 - To have a thorough knowledge, one must learn how to connect dynamic and static sources.
 When a student writes down a decision or ruling, he or she must also comprehend how it relates to the syllabus by correlating it with Polity, Economics, or Geography.

-- Editorials, defence news, the economy, constitutional changes, the environment, government laws and schemes, international affairs, social issues, court judgements, and other topics should be prioritised.
+- Editorials, defense news, the economy, constitutional changes, the environment, government laws and schemes, international affairs, social issues, court judgments, and other topics should be prioritized.

 - A candidate is supposed to jot down a summary of key problems and articles.
-Keep the essence of the article in mind; jot down the theme, facts, justifications, benefits, and consequences etc.
+Keep the essence of the article in mind; jot down the theme, facts, justifications, benefits, consequences, etc.

 - There are a variety of topics that might be asked in the Prelims, Mains, and even the Interview.
 For example, news about river linking, water conservation, and water disputes.
 Maintaining a close eye on these hot subjects will provide an applicant with a thorough understanding.